miyosuda/TensorFlowAndroidMNIST/jni-build/jni/include/tensorflow/g3doc/api_docs/python/framework.md

 ##### Returns:

-  The string name of the device to which this op has been assigned, or None if it has not been assigned to a device.
+  The string name of the device to which this op has been assigned, or an empty string if it has not been assigned to a device.

 - - -